shawngiese/mydocs/asciidoc-8.6.8/README.md

 	http://www.methods.co.nz/asciidoc/INSTALL.html

 This example is using AsciiDoc version 8.6.8.
+The sample scripts assume that you have AsciiDoc installed into your system environment,